-What’s interesting to note is that while more schools than ever before expect students to take the optional essay, the vast majority of Ivy League schools are excluded from the list.
+What’s interesting to note is that while more schools than ever before expect students to take the non-compulsory writing portion, the vast majority of Ivy League schools are excluded from the list.
 Harvard University, MIT, Princeton and so on - none of these elite colleges require the essay as standard.

-It’s therefore a case of considering the schools and colleges you want to apply for, before deciding whether or not to take the test with the optional essay.
+It’s therefore a case of considering the schools and colleges you want to apply for, before deciding whether or not to take the test with the optional essay section.

 Should You Take the SAT with the Optional Essay Portion?